-The Sentinel Nine Thorough Analysis is an online document detailing the custom "Sentinel Nine" handgun manufactured by Tokyo Marui as a tie-in product to BIOHAZARD 6.
-The story setting of the product was provided by CAPCOM Japan and ties into the main series.
+The Sentinel Nine Thorough Analysis (センチネルナイン徹底解明) is an online article series detailing the custom "Sentinel Nine" handgun manufactured by Tokyo Marui as a tie-in product to BIOHAZARD 6.
+Its story setting was written by CAPCOM Japan and ties into the main series.
+Purple text indicates Tokyo Marui PR commentary.

 ● What Is The DSO?

-● Material Left By The FBC (Excerpt)
+● Material Left By The FBC (excerpt)

 The interesting thing's that, among handguns, it means the FBC Small Arms Research Team narrowed down the M92F, Desert Eagle and P226R.